 If you’re not familiar with Tor and Onion sites, here’s how they work: you connect to a random node that acts as a proxy, then your traffic is routed through several other nodes and encrypted at each one (like layers of an onion, hence the name).
 It’s a bit like a VPN but with several random servers to pass through; these servers are run by volunteers from around the world.

 Tor is a great privacy tool, but it’s got a couple of pitfalls.
-Network administrators, ISPs and governments can easily identify Tor traffic, though not its contents, and the volunteer servers could be run by anybody; even if it’s encrypted, you probably don’t want your data in the hands of a random person halfway around the world.
+Network administrators, ISPs and governments can easily identify Tor traffic, though not its contents; and volunteer servers could be run by anybody.
+Even if your data is encrypted, you probably don’t want your data in the hands of a random person halfway around the world.

 Because it involves so many relays, the Onion network is slow, so you should anticipate longer-than-normal loading times when using this feature.
 Onion Over VPN servers are only available in the Netherlands and Switzerland, so connections may be even slower if you’re not in Europe.